You are here

 In particular, we explore the extent to which literary texts often challenge and differentiate theoretical insights, especially through their attention to the culturally situated aspects of cognition, and how cognitively informed approaches to literature can deepen our understanding of the embodied and affective processes that underpin meaning-making, including literary reading

-This term’s seminar on “Affective Transformations” will focus on the work of philosopher Giovanna Colombetti, whose book The Feeling Body (2014) highlighted the potential in “enactive” approaches to cognition for broadening our understanding of our affective systems.
+This term’s seminar on “Affective Transformations” focused on the work of philosopher Giovanna Colombetti, whose book The Feeling Body (2014) highlighted the potential in “enactive” approaches to cognition for broadening our understanding of our affective systems.
 Her work resonates with on-going discussions in the cognitive humanities of the role of emotion in cognitive processes.

 'Alluring objects, scaffolded minds: how we use the world to transform our affective life'